KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 The `angle` (measured in degrees) and `strength` attributes contribute to the weights used in the matrix.

-The function also handles some post-processing effects, controlled by the `postProcessResults` and `keepOnlyChangedAreas` flags, and the `tolerance` positive float Number attribute..
+The function also handles some post-processing effects, controlled by the `postProcessResults` and `keepOnlyChangedAreas` flags, and the `tolerance` positive float Number attribute.

 Used as the final step by factory function method: `emboss`.